 Growing numbers of physicists work in interdisciplinary fields, such as biophysics, chemical physics, and geophysics.
 For more information, see the profiles on biochemists and biophysicists and geoscientists.

 Many people with a physics or astronomy background become professors or teachers.
-For more information, see the profile on postsecondary teachers.
+For more information, see the profiles on high school teachers and postsecondary teachers.